 How Do I Receive My PIN to Register?

 Students with a CASA advisor may have a Registration PIN.
 Those who have PINs will be proactively emailed by their academic advisor.
 Those who do not have PINs are still encouraged to connect with CASA and utilize their numerous advertised advising sessions.
 This PIN is obtained via your Academic Advisor.

-Kyle Castro | Students with last names D-L
+Sadie Downs | FIRST-YEAR Students with last names A-F

-- Advises students with last name: D-L
+- Advises students with last name: A-F

-Lisa Anderson | Students with last names M-R
+Lisa Anderson | FIRST-YEAR Students with last names G-O